stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 - `"basic"`, in which case the UI will always show a form; `username` and `password` parameters are required

-## Publishing on ThingPedia
+## Publishing on Thingpedia

-Once you are ready to let other people try your device interface, after thorough local testing, you can publish it on ThingPedia.
+Once you are ready to let other people try your device interface, after thorough local testing, you can publish it on Thingpedia.

 To do so, you must first
 [request a developer account](https://thingengine.stanford.edu/user/request-developer).
-Once the request is approved by the ThingPedia administrators (you can check the status from [your profile page](https://thingengine.stanford.edu/user/profile)), you will be able to upload a new device by clicking on
+Once the request is approved by the Thingpedia administrators (you can check the status from [your profile page](https://thingengine.stanford.edu/user/profile)), you will be able to upload a new device by clicking on
-[Propose it for inclusion](https://thingengine.stanford.edu/thingpedia/upload/create?class=physical) in the red banner in the ThingPedia page.
+[Propose it for inclusion](https://thingengine.stanford.edu/thingpedia/upload/create?class=physical) in the red banner in the Thingpedia page.

 In the creation page you will be required to upload a zip file containing your device package.
 The package.json must be at the toplevel of the zip file, not in a